lqhuang/awesome/hacker-life/hacker.md

 ## Homelab

-- [meienberger/runtipi](https://github.com/meienberger/runtipi): ⛺️ Tipi is a homeserver for everyone!
-One command setup, one click installs for your favorites self-hosted apps. ✨
+- [runtipi/runtipi](https://github.com/runtipi/runtipi): Runtipi is a homeserver for everyone!
+One command setup, one click installs for your favorites self-hosted apps. ✨ <https://www.runtipi.io/>
+  - Wow, a lot of templates for compose file
+  - no k8s, only docker compose
 - [sandstorm-io/sandstorm](https://github.com/sandstorm-io/sandstorm): Sandstorm is a self-hostable web productivity suite.
 It's implemented as a security-hardened web app package manager. <https://sandstorm.io>
 - [sshguard/sshguard](https://bitbucket.org/sshguard/sshguard/): SSHGuard protects hosts from brute-force attacks against SSH and other services.
 It aggregates system logs and blocks repeat offenders using one of several firewall backends. <https://www.sshguard.net>
 - 🌟 [Lissy93/dashy](https://github.com/Lissy93/dashy): 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more! <https://dashy.to>